bcollins0905/mishell/README.md

 # mishell
 Kelly Mishell is a Women's Life Coach.
-Her website was built using HTML, CSS, and JavaScript www.kellymishell.com
+Her website was built using HTML, CSS, and JavaScript. www.kellymishell.com